 2. ARTIX LED Backlit Keyboard

-Instead, just plug it in, start typing, and experience the pure joy of a retro keyboard that is just sheer fun to use.
+Instead, just plug it in, start typing, and experience the pure joy of a retro style keyboard that is just sheer fun to use.

 3. Vortexgear Race 3 Mechanical Gaming Keyboard